TeamYayin/symmetrical-succotash/content/posts/terms-and-conditions.md

 We operate , as well as any other related products and services that refer or link to these legal terms (the " **Legal Terms**") (collectively, the " **Services**").

-You can contact us by email at ask@yayinailab.tech or by mail to STPI Incubation Center, Kakatiya IT Park,
+You can contact us by email at ask@yayinailab.tech or by mail
+To: Yayin AI Lab,
+STPI Incubation Center, Kakatiya IT Park,
 Hanamkonda, Telangana, 506001
 India.

 These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity (" **you**"), and Yayin AI Lab, concerning your access to and use of the Services.
 You agree that by accessing the Services, you have read, understood, and agreed to be bound by all these Legal Terms.
 IF YOU DO NOT AGREE WITH ALL OF THESE LEGAL TERMS, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SERVICES AND YOU MUST DISCONTINUE USE IMMEDIATELY.